 So, how much phone time are you exposing yourself to during a workday (especially, considering you might be working from home right now)?

 Let’s look at a few screen time statistics to find out.

 Table of Contents

 How Much Time Does The Average Person Spend On Their Phone?

-1. A study of 11k RescueTime users found that people spend an average of around 3 hours and 15 minutes a day on phones.
+1. A study of 11k RescueTime users found that people spend around 3 hours and 15 minutes a day on phones.

-Let’s divide by geographies and look at the amount of time spent by people from different countries.
+Let’s spread out geographically and look at the amount of time spent by people from different countries.

 That’s roughly 50 days a year.

 3. And the average screen time in the UK stands at 3 hours 23 minutes per day as per CodeComputerLove.

 But averages can be tricky, so let’s read more into these numbers.